Bailey and Sarah Williamson Preserve

 The 447-acre preserve in Wake and Johnston counties is one of the largest multi-use trail systems in the Triangle, with 16.6 miles of single-track trails.
 This special place is more than a nature preserve and farm; it’s integral to protecting the region’s history and connecting the community with nature for generations to come.
 Indigenous people have long lived in what is now modern-day North Carolina, possibly dating back to at least 8,000 BCE.
 The land that became Wake County was within the larger area of the piedmont and coastal plain that Tuscarora peoples occupied by the colonial period.
 King Charles II claimed ownership of the land for England and created the Province of Carolina in 1663.
 You can read more about its history through interpretive signage posted at the renovated pack house that also serves.
 We use a staff office space.

-Williamson trail map_updated August 2022
+Williamson trail map, updated August 2022.

 Click here for a PDF of the map.